fuloid/simple-iot-server/README.md

 ## Arduino Client Lib (ESP8266)

 A library for esp8266 is available at `arduino_client/esp8266` folder, including example.
-Currently it's untested, so be careful!
+Currently it's untested and may contains bug or unexpected error, so be careful!

 To use the library, please make sure both `KV` and `SMServer` is imported to your project, and install `PubSubClient` and `ArduinoJson` from Arduino library.